 8.6 Dispute Resolution.
 Any claim arising out of or related to this Agreement will be submitted to mandatory, binding arbitration under the auspices of American Arbitration Association (“AAA”), in San Francisco, California, with the Parties sharing equally the costs of arbitration.
 Arbitration will proceed according to AAA’s standard commercial arbitration rules.
 This Section 8.6 does not limit either Party’s right to provisional or ancillary remedies from a court of competent jurisdiction before, during, or after any arbitration procedure, and the exercise of any such remedy does not waive either Party’s right to arbitration.
 Judgment on an arbitration award may be entered by any court with competent jurisdiction.
 This Agreement is subject to the operation of the 1958 United Nations Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
-Nothing in this Section will be deemed to prevent Concord from seeking injunctive or other equitable relief from the courts as necessary to prevent actual or threatened infringement, misappropriation, or violation of Concord’s security, intellectual property or other proprietary right.
+Nothing in this Section will be deemed to prevent either of the Parties from seeking injunctive or other equitable relief from the courts as necessary to prevent actual or threatened infringement, misappropriation, or violation of the respective Party’s security, intellectual property or other proprietary right.

 8.7 Class Action/Jury Trial Waiver.
 Regardless of whether the System has been used for personal or commercial purposes, all claims must be brought in the Parties’ individual capacity, and not as a plaintiff or class member in any purported class action, collective action, private attorney general action or other representative proceeding.
 This waiver applies to class arbitration, and, unless we agree otherwise, the arbitrator may not consolidate more than one person’s claims.
 The Parties agree that, by entering into this Agreement, each Party is waiving the right to a trial by jury or to participate in a class action, collective action, private attorney general action, or other representative proceeding of any kind.